inpsyde/more-menu-fields/README.md

 ```

 The first method, `name()`, has to return the field name, it can be any string, but must be unique.
-This will also be used to later retrieve the value that is entered in the input field.
+This will also be used later on to retrieve the value that is entered in the input field.

 The second and last method, `field_markup()`, has to return the HTML markup for the field, as it will appear on the UI.